 25. November - Day 8: Indian Nose Sunrise hike with a local guide, brunch, dinner, relaxing, and evening yoga at the retreat center.

-26. November - Day 9: Morning yoga, breakfast, and transfer to El Paredon on the Pacific coast to watch the release of baby sea turtles.
-The drive is about 4 hrs, 180 km.
+26. November - Day 9: Morning yoga, breakfast, and transfer to Monterrico on the Pacific coast to watch the release of baby sea turtles.
+The drive is about 4,5 hrs, 200 km.

 Pacific Coast beaches typically have black volcanic sand.
-El Paredon is a very laid-back village with a spectacular black sand beach and ocean waves that are perfect for surfers and skilled swimmers.
-From September to December, every morning at 5.45 am baby turtles is released into the wild from the Driftwood Conservation Project on Playa El Paredon.
+Monterrico is a very laid-back town with a spectacular black sand beach and ocean waves that are perfect for surfers and skilled swimmers.
+From September to December, baby turtles are released into the wild every day.
 The number of turtles released depends on the number that hatch.
 And that depends on the weather – fewer turtles hatch when it’s rainy.

 The Pacific coast is famous for its beautiful sunsets.
-We will have a meditation walk at the beach and time to admire the sunset.
-Dinner at the restaurant and overnight at the El Paredon Surfhouse.
+We will have a meditation walk at the beach and time to admire the sunset—dinner at the restaurant and overnight at the Black Sand Beachhouse.

 In Antigua, we will stay at the hotel where you can choose between a single or double room.